-The number and scheduling of the student evaluations are contained in the "Activities and Timelines" section of this Handbook.
-If, in the judgment of the committee, additional evaluations need to be completed, it is the responsibility of the committee to identify additional sections to be evaluated and to notify the Candidate of such on a quarter-by-quarter basis.

-3. In order that the committee may achieve a complete and comprehensive view of the Candidate's overall performance, administrators, faculty or staff members with first-hand knowledge of the Candidate's professional performance may voluntarily share that knowledge with the committee in person or through a signed statement addressed to the committee.
-A written statement may be submitted to any member of the committee, who will bring it to the attention of the entire committee.
+- f.
+After the Candidate has submitted grades for the quarter, the Chair will make the following available to the Candidate: - i. the Part B responses, and - ii. the original Part A scantrons (for in-person evaluations). - g.
+For an online evaluation, the full evaluation report will be available in Canvas after the Candidate has submitted grades for the quarter. - h.
+The results of the student evaluation will be discussed with the Candidate at the next committee meeting. - i.
+If, in the judgment of the committee, additional evaluations need to be completed, it is the responsibility of the committee to identify additional sections to be evaluated and to notify the Candidate of such on a quarter-by-quarter basis. - 5.
+Administrators, faculty, or staff members with first-hand knowledge of the Candidate's professional performance may voluntarily share that knowledge with the committee in person or through a signed statement addressed to the committee.
+A written statement may be submitted to any member of the committee, who will bring it to the entire committee.
 In-person statements to the committee may be scheduled by contacting the Chair.
 Such information shall be confidential and unsolicited, and it shall not be construed as an official evaluation of the Candidate nor become part of the Candidate's personnel file.
 When such information is provided, the committee shall determine whether it is timely, relevant, valid, and substantive and decide whether to pursue corroborative information through first-hand probationary evaluation by one or more members of the committee.